Gur0v/cleanpipewire/README.md

 # cleanpipewire

-A simple script to optimize PipeWire audio configuration for better performance and lower latency.
+A shell script that attempts to minimize the "cracking" and "crackling", get better performance and lower latency in PipeWire.

 ## What does it do?